 Statistical Machine Translation Models

 SMT is based on statistical models to infer new translations.
 Among the different models used, the main ones are the language model and the phrase alignment model.

 Language models measure the fluency of a given translation as a sentence in the target language.
 One popular implementation of this is the so-called n-gram language model, which generates probabilities for individual words given the n-1 preceding ones.
 Most basic n-gram models are obtained by collecting n-gram word counts from a monolingual corpus:

 In our village 1 our village , 1 village , folks 1 ...

 On the other hand, phrase alignment models measure the adequacy of a target sentence as translation of the source sentence.
 In this context, a phrase is a set of consecutive words of the source or the target sentences.
 Typically, a phrase model is a dictionary of phrase pairs with probabilities (let's assume we're translating from Spanish to English):

 En nuestra aldea ||| In our village ||| 1 luna ||| moon ||| 1 estrellas ||| stars ||| 1 ...

 One important problem when working with SMT models is data scarcity.
-Language models require estimation of large monolingual texts in the target language, while phrase alignment models are trained from bilingual examples that are even harder to obtain.
-However, as will be explained below, this difficulty is removed for the SMT system for the detokenization that we propose, since we only need a tokenizer for easy generation of training corpora.
+Language model estimation requires the availability of large monolingual texts in the target language, while phrase alignment models are trained from bilingual examples that are even harder to obtain.
+However, as will be explained below, this difficulty is removed for the SMT system for detokenization that we propose, since we only need a tokenizer for easy generation of training corpora.

 Language Model for Detokenization